-17. Would you or your practice be willing to undertake this function to ensure the accurate recording of dog microchip and de-sexing details? ☐ Yes ☐ No ☐ Unsure 18.
-What costs would you or your practice incur by undertaking this role?
-Please quantify where possible.
-Administrative costs involved with inputting information Other: Other: Please identify and quantify costs where possible: 19.
-Do you perceive any benefits in undertaking this role?
-20. Please indicate what other information you think veterinarians should be able to update or access on the system? □ Enter a dog registration on an owner's behalf □ Search for the identity of a dog and its owner □ Enter vet specific information on any registered animal □ Report and enter details of animal incidents such as dog attacks □ Report dog deaths □ Other - please specify:
+17. Do you perceive any benefits in undertaking this role? able ase indicate what other information you think veterinarians should be to update or access on the system?
+Enter a dog registration on an owner's behalf Search for the identity of a dog and its owner Enter vet specific information on any registered animal Report and enter details of animal incidents such as dog attacks Report dog deaths Other - please specify: